Municue

 ApprovedPending3 months

-#PH3Public hearing on an ordinance amending Ordinance No. 33165 (June 25, 2025) to bring the city into compliance with federal directives.
-No financial impact to the city.
+#PH3Public hearing on an ordinance amendment to Ordinance No. 33165 (passed June 25, 2025) to bring the city into compliance with federal directives, including standard saving and severability clauses.
+No financial impact to the City.

 Approved

-#PH4Public hearing and consideration of authorizing a future hearing to amend the Dallas Development Code to reclassify tattoo and body piercing establishments from prohibited to permitted personal service uses in form-based zoning districts.
-No financial impact to the city.
+#PH4Public hearing considering authorization to amend Article XIII of the Dallas Development Code to reclassify tattoo and body piercing establishments from prohibited to permitted personal service uses in form-based zoning districts.

 Approved